mortezakowkabi/jcb-persian-documentation/027-How-to-ensure-that-a-field-is-not-escaped-when-added-to-list-views.md

 * **Avoid unescaped user input.** Only disable escaping for fields whose content is system-controlled (e.g., generated programmatically or from trusted sources).
 * **Use helper classes** like `fancyDate()` to format and sanitize data before output.
-* **Test thoroughly** to confirm that your HTML renders correctly and doesn’t introduce layout issues.
+* **Test thoroughly** to confirm that your HTML renders correctly and doesn't introduce layout issues.

 ---